 Israeli police evict Palestinians, tear down East Jerusalem home

+A mechanical digger then demolished the property, leaving behind a mound of rubble and personal effects that was removed some hours later

-Israeli police forcibly evicted a Palestinian family from their home in a flashpoint East Jerusalem neighbourhood on Wednesday before a digger tore down the property, ending a standoff that has drawn international attention.
+Israeli police evicted a Palestinian family from their home in a flashpoint East Jerusalem neighbourhood on Wednesday before a digger tore down the property, prompting criticism from rights activists and diplomats.

 Resident Mahmoud Salhiyeh took to the roof of the house in Sheikh Jarrah on Monday, threatening to blow it up with gas canisters if he and his family - who he said have lived there for decades - were forced out.

-Police who had been deployed to the area then withdrew, leaving family members and activists maintaining a vigil inside and on top of the building.
+Family members and activists maintained a vigil inside and on top of the building until armed police cleared the site before dawn on Wednesday.

-But armed officers returned before dawn on Wednesday, clearing everyone from the site.
-A mechanical digger demolished the property, leaving behind a mound of concrete and twisted metal strewn with furniture, family photographs, ornaments and children's toys.
+A mechanical digger then demolished the property, leaving behind a mound of rubble and personal effects that was removed some hours later.

-Jerusalem municipal authorities had expropriated the plot on which the house stood, which lies in an area of East Jerusalem that Israel captured and occupied in a war in 1967 and later annexed.
+Jerusalem municipal authorities had expropriated the plot on which the house stood, which lies in a tree-lined area of East Jerusalem north of the Old City walls that Israel captured and occupied in a war in 1967 and later annexed.

 Israel regards all of Jerusalem as its capital, but Palestinians claim the east of the city as the capital of a future state.